flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 Use the `groupingColDef` prop to customize the rendering of the grouping column.
 You can override any property of the `GridColDef` interface except the `field`, the `type` and the properties related to the edition.

-If you want to apply your overrides to every grouping column, use the object format of `groupingColDef`:
+If you want to apply your overrides to every grouping column, use the object format of `groupingColDef`.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsCustomGroupingColDefObject.js", "bg": "inline", "defaultCodeOpen": false}}

 If you want to only override properties of certain grouping columns or to apply different overrides based on the current grouping criteria, use the callback format of `groupingColDef`.
-It will be called for each grouping column with the fields of the columns used to build it:
+It will be called for each grouping column with the fields of the columns used to build it.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsCustomGroupingColDefCallback.js", "bg": "inline", "defaultCodeOpen": false}}